Organization and Compensation Committee

 4. Review organizational design and structure on an as needed basis.

 5. Appoint qualified candidates to the PIC, which will have the powers and duties described in the PIC Charter, including general management and control of the operation and administration of the Qualified and Non-Qualified Plans.

-6. Review the Plans and approve any material amendments with respect to a Plan’s This power to amend may be delegated to the PIC or other appropriate management committee, with the Committee overseeing any amendments proposed and made.
+6. Review the Plans and approve any material amendments with respect to a Plan’s design.
+This power to amend may be delegated to the PIC or other appropriate management committee, with the Committee overseeing any amendments proposed and made.